USA

 Our Favourite Grand Canyon Hikes

-Standing amid the Grand Canyon’s towering pinnacles and deep, river-carved gorges, there is no way you can feel anything but tiny.
+There are many bucket-list experiences to be had on USA trips.
+Standing amid the Grand Canyon’s towering pinnacles and deep, river-carved gorges is certainly one of them.
+There's no way you can feel anything but tiny.
 This natural marvel is the epitome of vastness and embodies the splendour and scale of the great American West.
-Overflowing with a host of hiking opportunities, from leisurely yet jaw-dropping strolls to steep-sided canyon descents, what better way to explore this ochre-stained wonderland than on foot.
+Overflowing with a host of hiking opportunities, from leisurely yet jaw-dropping strolls to steep-sided canyon descents, what better way to explore this ochre-stained wonderland than on foot?
 Explore the North and South Rims, as well as the deep gorges that the national park is renowned for, past towering pines and through rock-carved archways.
 See all this and more on some of our favourite Grand Canyon hikes…

 1. Bright Angel Trail